Send to a friend

-COVID-19 wild meat ban deprives forest dwellers
+The COVID-19 wild meat ban is unfair to forest dwellers who depend on it for protein.

 As efforts to curb the COVID-19 pandemic accelerate around the world, wildlife conservationists have welcomed a move by the Chinese government to outlaw the hunting and consumption of all terrestrial wild animals.